aiegoo/documentation/_wiki/blog/2021-12-30-dronekit-udemy.md

 7. VM hardrive disk space ~30-50 gb should be lower safe amount.

-THIS CREATES A NEW MACHINE IN THE VBOX LIST, but need to install the ubuntu .iso image to this machine in VBOX
+THIS CREATES A NEW MACHINE IN THE VBOX LIST, but need to install the ubuntu .iso image to this machine in VBOXhttp://www.multirotorguide.com/guide/blheli-suite-and-blheli-configurator-how-to-download-install-use-blhelisuite/

-1. Click on settings of the newly created machine
 2. Enable shared clipboard (CP/Paste sharing of host OS and VM OS)
 3. Drag and drop (Bidirectional
 4. Can alter things like amount of cores allocated to VM